deployEMDS/technical-documentation/tests/data_product_survey/discover/consult_data_space_catalogue/test_3_1_1_4/result_simpl.md

 #### Assessment

 As mentioned in the [result_edc_vc](result_edc_vc.md), [MobilityDCAT-AP](https://mobilitydcat-ap.github.io/mobilityDCAT-AP/releases/index.html) uses ontologies from [Vocab-DQV (namespace: dqv)](https://www.w3.org/TR/vocab-dqv/) and [Web Annotation Vocabulary (namespace: oa)](https://www.w3.org/TR/annotation-vocab/) to describe quality annotations for datasets.
-In the SIMPL-OPEN implementation, templates are used for creating self-descriptions when creating a data offering.
+In the [Simpl-Open](https://code.europa.eu/simpl/simpl-open) implementation, templates are used for creating self-descriptions when creating a data offering.
 There are a few predefined SHACL shapes available for different types of offerings, as stated [here](https://code.europa.eu/simpl/simpl-open/development/data1/sdtooling-api-be/-/tree/main/shapes/simpl/Service).
 It is also possible to add more shapes to meet the quality requirements of [MobilityDCAT-AP](https://mobilitydcat-ap.github.io/mobilityDCAT-AP/releases/index.html). e.g. a `DataOfferingShape-MobilityDCAT-AP` shape rquires quality ontologies from MobilityDCAT-AP, such as